advaywelling/simt-fsim/README.md

 | Divergent loop, lane i runs i iterations | 52% | - |
 | Nested divergent loops | 34% | - |

 The three strided loads (vector add does consecutive loads so count that as the first) have the same SIMD utilization.
-It's pretty clear that unoptimal access patterns really breaks coalescing down - serialized loads are not ideal.
+It's pretty clear that unoptimal access patterns really breaks coalescing - serialized loads are not ideal.
 I don't really have a way of seeing how bad this is in terms of kernel runtime since this simulator is functional.
-Maybe I'll make it cycle-accurate one day LOL
+Maybe I'll make it cycle-accurate one day (gotta dream big while young)

 # How I know it's right
 I was writing out expected reg values by hand at first but oh man that got complicated fast, especially since I moved from 8 lanes to 32.
-It also increased the change of human error.
+It also increased the chance of human error.
 To streamline testing I build a small scalar reference model.

 There's a second model in `tests/reference.h` that runs one lane at a time with its own PC, own registers, no active mask, no SIMT stack, no CFG, nothing GPU specific just a loop that runs all instructions.
 Every test runs the real wave and diffs all 32 lanes